Lukeli0425/Lukeli0425.github.io/index.md

 <!-- ### [Video Editing Based on Rhythm Matching](https://github.com/Lukeli0425/THUEE-SS-Project2021)

 This is my 2021 **_Signals and Systems_** course project.
-The main task is to build an algorithm that creates an video from a given set of video clips and an background music so that the video clips matches the background music in terms of audio rhythm as best as possible.
+The main task is to build an algorithm that creates an video from a given set of video clips and a background music so that the video clips matches the background music in terms of audio rhythm as best as possible.
 This project is built with Matlab.

 ![ss_cover](./images/ss_cover.png)